A1eksMa/sh/ServerSecurity/README.md

 0 0 * * * apt update && apt upgrade -y
 ```
 Save and exit the editor.
-Run script [`AutoUpdate.sh`](AutoUpdate.sh) to update your system and configures cron to autoupdates.
+Run script [`autoupdate.sh`](autoupdate.sh) to update your system and configures cron to autoupdates.

 ## Firewall

-To use firewall, entry to a server as a root.
-Sudo privillegies requared to use ufw as a non-root user.
+To use firewall requires root or sudo privileges.
 Run script [`ufw.sh`](ufw.sh) to minimal configure the `ufw`.

 ```bash